-For example, if you set the shutter speed to 1/320 second in a fairly dark indoor environment, the aperture number (which will be the widest setting for the lens in use, if the lens is at its wide-angle setting) may flash, indicating that proper exposure is not possible.
+For example, if you set the shutter speed to 1/350 second in a fairly dark indoor environment with a low ISO setting in place (such as 100), the aperture number (which will be the widest setting for the lens in use, if the lens is at its wide-angle setting) may flash, indicating that proper exposure is not possible.
 As I discussed for Aperture Priority mode, you can still take the picture if you want to, though it may not be usable.
 A similar situation may take place if you select a slow shutter speed (such as four seconds) in a relatively bright location.
 (This situation is less likely to happen in Aperture Priority mode, because of the wide range of shutter speeds the camera can use to achieve a good exposure.)

-If the current settings in this mode would result in an image that is excessively dark or bright, the LCD display will grow dark or bright to show that effect, but only if the Live View Display option on screen 7 of the Camera Settings2 menu is set to Setting Effect On.
-If that option is set to Setting Effect Off, the display will show a normal image even in unusually bright or dark conditions.
+If the current settings in this mode would result in an image that is excessively dark or bright, the LCD display will grow dark or bright to show that effect, but only if the Live View Display option on screen 8 of the Camera Settings2 menu is set to Setting Effect On.
+If that option is set to Setting Effect Off, the display will show a normal image even in unusually bright or dark conditions, if possible with the current ambient lighting situation.